 Check Out Procedures

 As you begin the move-out process, it's important that you work cooperatively with your Community Adviser to make sure you avoid unnecessary charges or delays.
 The first step you need to follow is to make an appointment with your CA for an exit orientation.
 During this meeting, your CA will provide you with helpful hints and suggestions concerning the condition of your apartment.
-Refer to this page for additional apartment check out information.

 Common Area Use

 The Woodland Park multipurpose room may be reserved by one or more student organizations for specific activities.
 To request permission to do so, a representative from the organization(s) must complete a Common Area Use Application and turn it in to the Woodland Park desk at least 14 days before the date of the activity.

 Every enrolled student automatically receives a university computer account which provides access to instructional files and software, e-mail, free dial-in access from off campus and other resources.
 Students are required to maintain this account which will be used by NMU to send time-critical information to students.
 The university will use a student’s NMU e-mail account as its primary means of communicating official university business, including legally required information.

 As a condition of enrollment, all students are required to report at the beginning of each semester the local address at which they will be living.
 Changes of address between residence hall rooms may be arranged at the reception desk in the hall where the student has been living.
 Other changes of address must be filed within five class days of the change.